-While your framework and metrics are important, Harvard University researchers Kyle Welch and Stephen Stubben say you should also consider that your reports may not be telling you the whole story.
+While your framework and metrics are important, Harvard University researchers Kyle Welch and Stephen Stubben say there is more to this than just having good whistleblowing KPIs.
+You should also consider that your reports may not be telling you the whole story.
 Welch and Stubben studied over 2 million whistleblower reports and observed that secondhand whistleblowing is 50% more credible and substantiated than firsthand ones.
 Their study also showed an increase in the volume of internal whistleblowing over time doesn’t always indicate an increase in fraud or wrongdoing.
 It can be the result of encouraging employees to speak up and effectively managing investigations of these reports.

 Improving Whistleblower Program Performance

 “More issues reported is a good thing,” Welch and Stubben say.
 Companies with more complaints from whistleblowers will likely see their credibility increase as they develop a strong reporting framework.
 When reviewing the data you collect, you should identify any patterns or trends over time and consider whether these reports are second hand or firsthand.
 If reports have increased, this may be an indication that your framework is working well and employees feel comfortable disclosing information.